Skyscraper: Definition

 Some structural engineers define a high-rise as any vertical construction for which wind is a more significant load factor than earthquake or weight.
-Note that this criterion fits not only high-rises but some other tall structures, such as towers.
+This criterion fits not only high-rises but some other tall structures, such as towers.

 Different organizations from the United States and Europe define skyscrapers as buildings at least 150 m in height or taller, with "supertall" skyscrapers for buildings higher than 300 m and "megatall" skyscrapers for those taller than 600 m.

+History

+Precursors

 The tallest structure in ancient times was the 146 m Great Pyramid of Giza in ancient Egypt, built in the 26th century BC.
 It was not surpassed in height for thousands of years, the 160 m Lincoln Cathedral having exceeded it in 1311–1549, before its central spire collapsed.
-The latter in turn was not surpassed until the 555 ft Washington Monument in 1884, which was surpased by the Eiffel Tower in 1889, the first ever supertall structure.
-However, being uninhabited, none of these structures actually comply with the modern definition of a skyscraper, only in 1930 the Chrysler Building surpassed the Eiffel Tower by pinnacle height, becoming the first skyscraper being the tallest structure built until then and the first supertall skyscraper by pinnacle height, only to be surpassed a year later in every regard by the Empire State Building as the first supertall skyscraper also by roof height.
+The latter in turn was not surpassed until the 555 ft Washington Monument in 1884, which was surpassed by the Eiffel Tower in 1889, the first ever supertall structure.
+In 1930, the Chrysler Building surpassed the Eiffel Tower by pinnacle height, becoming the tallest structure built until then and the first supertall skyscraper by pinnacle height, only to be surpassed a year later in every regard by the Empire State Building as the first supertall skyscraper also by roof height.

 High-rise apartments flourished in classical antiquity.
 Ancient Roman insulae in imperial cities reached 10 and more stories.
 Beginning with Augustus (r.
 30 BC-14 AD), several emperors attempted to establish limits of 20–25 m for multi-stories buildings, but were met with only limited success.
 Lower floors were typically occupied by shops or wealthy families, with the upper rented to the lower classes.
 Surviving Oxyrhynchus Papyri indicate that seven-stories buildings existed in provincial towns such as in 3rd century AD Hermopolis in Roman Egypt.

 The skylines of many important medieval cities had large numbers of high-rise urban towers, built by the wealthy for defense and status.
 The residential Towers of 12th century Bologna numbered between 80 and 100 at a time, the tallest of which is the 97.2 m high Asinelli Tower.
 A Florentine law of 1251 decreed that all urban buildings be immediately reduced to less than 26 m.
 Even medium-sized towns of the era are known to have proliferations of towers, such as the 72 towers that ranged up to 51 m height in San Gimignano.